zalando/skipper/docs/kubernetes/ingress-controller.md

         --set rbac.create=true \
         "<your release name e.g. skipper>"

-There are some more options available for custimzation of the chart.
+There are some more options available for customization of the chart.
 Check the repository if you need more configuration possibilities.